Chipdelmal/MoNeT_ML/DSDP/STP/LW/LillianWengFinalReport.md

 From Figure 1, it seems that removing each variable decreased the r2 score and RMSE, and the most accurate model kept all seven independent variables.

-To ascertain the results of the model, I performed a K Fold test using sci-kit learn's model selection package.
+To ascertain the results of the model, I performed a K Fold test using sci-kit learn's model selection package and k=10.
 ```
 kfold_results = pd.DataFrame(columns=["WOP_r2", 'CPT_r2', "WOP_rmse", "CPT_rmse"])
 k = 10